micheleg/dash-to-dock/development.md

 Things I'm not going to do:

- * putting the dash at the bottom of the screen (unless it proves to be feasible and compatible with the upstream Gnome Shell design)
+ * putting the dash at the bottom of the screen unless it proves to be feasible and compatible with the upstream Gnome Shell design) **UPDATE: I might reconsider a bottom dock**
  * adding random features unrelated to the dash

 <a name="bugreporting"></a>